 - 1. Vocabulary (25 pts.)
 While you are reading, create a 10-word glossary of unfamiliar words from the book and a definition for each word.
 Include the page number of where the word can be found.
 Do not take more than two words from each chapter. - 2.
 Symbolism (25 pts.)
 Symbolism is a literary device that uses symbols (concrete) to represent something beyond the literal meaning (abstract).
 Identify two examples of symbolism in the novel.
 Select two objects (concrete) to represent symbolism (symbolism) from the book.
 In two paragraphs (one to explain each object), explain what the object is, why you chose it, and what it represents in the book. - 3.
 Theme (25 pts) Identify a theme from the novel.
 Identify that theme and write a paragraph explaining your theme, in detail, using textual evidences to support your theme. - 4.
-Submitting this project You may turn this folder in during the Student Open House day or on the first day of school, August 9th.
+Submitting this project You will turn this folder in on the first day of school, August 16th.